JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 ## The not-so-good news

-Southwark Council present the cost of building the new council homes as being a reasonable £238.4k per unit.
-This uses divides the development costs by
+Southwark Council present the cost of building the new council, flexi and specialist learning homes as being a reasonable £238.4k per unit.
+Southwark arrives at this figure by assuming reciept of two GLA grants, reducing development costs to £138.5m, and dividing by the total 581 units.

+But only one GLA grant has been secured, so leaving this out of the equation and including the loss of £17.8m from NHG (for the land, and contributions to infrastructure costs) gives a total cost to Southwark of £182m and a less flattering cost per unit of £313k.

+Neither of the above calculations, though, take into account the fact that under the existing deal with NHG, Southwark was to pay nothing - all the costs, for all the housing, including 240 social rented units, were to be met by NHG.

+So, while Southwark is now to get 560 council homes, insead of 240 social rented homs, it will be paying £650k for each of the extra 260 units.